 The sound of crackers and festive cheers following them filled my ears as I got out of my room.
-My eyes which had become accustomed to the dark since past three days were dazzled by lights all over me.
-All around me people were drowned in the merriment of one of the most famous festivals of India.
+My eyes which had become accustomed to the dark for the past three days were dazzled by lights all over me.
+All around me people were drowning in the merriment of one of the most famous festivals of India.

 Me?
 Not so much.

 For me the place, people, and environment; everything was new.
 The pensive stares from my supposed neighbours, incessant barking of the stray dogs, and the humidity-ridden climate, everything seemed to be unwelcoming.
 Don’t get me wrong.
 I am not a foreigner and the famed festival of lights is not a new experience for me.
 However, it is my first Diwali in the city of Joy, Calcutta.
 Infact it is my first Diwali outside my home.
 So pardon me if I sound somewhat irritated.

 When you’re not in your home on festivals and all by yourself, somehow even the happiest of moments, feel like a burning crucible in which your body is being melted.
 The lights of the diyas pain your eyes, the screams of neighbour’s kids sound irritating, and the sweet scent of homemade food radiating from the nearby homes makes you yearn for your own humble abode.

 Having spent most of my 26 years of existence in the lap of the Himalayas, I feel like a fish out of the sea in Calcutta.
 Or a yak out of snow.
 I don’t know.